SnapsApp/Touch-box/README.md

 Example: http://danniehansen.com/touch_box/ - (Only tested on iPad)

-Touch box enabled the user to resize or drag elements of your choice on the site.
+Touch box enabled the user to resize, drag or rotate elements of your choice on the site.
 This could be images, windows or design elements.

 To use Touch box you simple load in the JavaScript after jQuery.